tara-m-harwood/elixa-newpal-fe/README.md

 "Elixa Newpal" and "elixa.io" are copyrights of Tara Harwood, 2021, all rights reserved.

-However, all of the code in this project is free software and can be used for any purpose.
+All of the code in this project is free software and can be used for any purpose.
 Attribution is appreciated, but not required.